calebmsword/cpp-notes/value category.md

 In short:
  - the distinguishing factor between lvalues and rvalues is whether or not the address of the value of the expression is guaranteed to be available to the programmer
  - lvalues are **locatable**--their address is made immediately avaiable through the `&` operator
- - function names are also considered lvalues.
+ - names of functions and static methods are also considered lvalues.
  - rvalues are **latent**--their address is not immediately available; they cannot be provided to the `&` operator
  - changes to the C++11 and C++17 do not change these facts, and only serve to introduce two specific types of rvalues (prvalues and xvalues)
  - after C++11,